 are held in closed stacks.
 Collection items do not circulate and may only be viewed in the Plainfield Room

-Our digital image collections are constantly growing, and are composed of over 55,000 photographs, postcards, and blueprints.
+Our digital collections are constantly growing, and are composed of over 55,000 photographs, postcards, blueprints, documents, and more!
 All of these records are viewable online.
-In addition, patrons can access Plainfield's historical city directories and the Plainfield's early newspapers online for free.
+In addition, researchers can access Plainfield's historical city directories, early newspapers, Plainfield Common Council Minutes, and Police Department Ledgers online for free.
+Check out our digitized Plainfield Reference collection.

 Publications